ma-ji/amgps/_pages/fakegpt.md

   sidebar: left
 ---

 As future public policy professionals, understanding and interpreting data is a crucial skill.
-Welcome to this unique exercise, where we will harness the power of generative AI, specifically ChatGPT by OpenAI, to dive deeper into statistical analysis, and to help us generate a **_flawless_** empirical analysis--"**Fake with ChatGPT**."
+Welcome to this unique exercise, where we will harness the power of generative AI, specifically ChatGPT by OpenAI, to dive deeper into statistical analysis, and to help us generate a **_flawless_** empirical analysis---"**Fake with ChatGPT**."

 Remember, the goal is not just to use ChatGPT to generate a **_flawless_** report but to use this process to deepen your understanding of statistical analysis within a public policy context.